 Based on the best-selling novel by Irving Wallace that was inspired by the Kinsey Report on the sexual mores of suburban women, the film follows the personal (read sexual) lives of four women (Claire Bloom, Jane Fonda, Shelley Winters and Glynis Johns) with four separate sexual hangups, ranging from frigidity to nymphomania.
-Efrem Zimbalist, Jr. plays a research psychologist who becomes entangled with Fonda, the young woman suffering from emotional frigidity.
+Efrem Zimbalist, Jr. plays a researcher who becomes entangled with Fonda, the young woman suffering from emotional frigidity.

 The personal story behind a sex survey ... from the controversial best selling novel.

 The four women wear the same color outfits throughout the film: the "good" girls, Fonda and Johns, wear white, while the "bad" girls, Bloom and Winters, wear black.
 See more

 On the beach when Glynis Johns is using a tape recorder while on an orange blanket, she gets very frustrated by Ty Hardin's beach football fellow rowdies that she gets up and moves.
 Next camera break she is using a yellow blanket.
 See more

 Dr. George C. Chapman

 Ten per cent of the married women were strongly aroused, twenty-seven per cent, somewhat; and Sixty-three per cent, not at all.

 Music by Harry Warren

 Played by calliope at the amusement park See more